mrtaz77/BDStokz/SQL Dump/Documentation/FUNCTIONS.md

 ```

 ## BROKER_COMMISSION_PCT
-- Input : Broker Id
-- Output :  Commission percentage of the broker.
 - The range of commission percentage lies between 0.01 and 4.
-- For every 100000 shares (latest_quantity) transaction done via successful orders of the customers of the broker, the percentage will increase by 1.
+- For every 100000 shares (latest_quantity) transaction done via successful orders of the customers of the broker, the percentage increases by 1.
-- The broker and customers under calculation must have active accounts in the website.
+- The broker and customers under jurisdiction must have active accounts in the website.

 ```sql
 CREATE OR REPLACE FUNCTION broker_commission_pct (BID IN NUMBER) RETURN NUMBER IS